 Let's Build You a Timber Frame

 Whether you’re dreaming of an open pavilion, a barn or a cabin, our pre-designed or custom kits are just be what you’re looking for.
-We include pre-cut timbers, all the hardware and delivered to your site.
+We include pre-cut timbers, all the hardware and delivered to your site from one of our 4 nation wide cutting facilities.
 Take advantage of our knowledge and expertise to get the best frame for your project!

 Pre-cut Timber Frame